Lower Reading Room

 Classics and Ancient History

-Latest issues of journals may be found in a tray on a windowsill in the Greek Room.
+Latest issues of journals may be found on display in the Latin Room on a windowsill overlooking Clarendon quad.
 This includes latest issues of a number of journals whose main runs are kept in the bookstack.

 For more information, please see the Classics subject page.

 The Philosophy Room is located at the south end of the reading room.
 This collection houses the main Philosophy collection (Phil.B. - La.), including reference works (Phil.Ref.).
+There is also a Phil.
+Text section holding the important works of major authors in alphabetical sequence.
 Specialist advice and support is available for those studying Philosophy from the Main Enquiry Desk.

 For more information, please see the Philosophy subject page.

-The General Reference collection (shelfmarks beginning with B) can now be found at the north end of the reading room, in the General Reference Room (formerly the Academy Room).
+The General Reference collection (shelfmarks beginning with B) can be found at the north end of the reading room, in the General Reference Room.
 The collection includes general bibliographies, quick reference works such as directories, and several general encyclopaedias.
-There is a section of material related to the University, including a full set of the University Calendar, and an extensive biographical section.
 The majority of the collection supports study of the humanities, and most materials focus on Western Europe.
 Reference material on specific subjects can be found in the relevant reading room or library for that subject.

 For more information, please see the Reference collections page.